gvwilson/thirdbit/_posts/2007/2007-02-07-what-i-learned-today.md

 The second thing I learned is that my professional organization doesn't know from information architecture.
 I can forgive the awards' site's use of table-based layout—after all, I'm using it in this posting ;-).
 But would it really have been that hard to format the pages for the individual winners consistently, so that the little script I used to grab authors and titles didn't have to be rewritten four times to handle all the egregiously-different cases?
 I also suspect that the pages were all built by hand, rather than being constructed from a database—the use of a URL in place of a thesis title in one case certainly suggests that.

 Anyway, here they are: the best theses in Computer Science since 1978.
-Enjoy...
+Enjoy…
 <table cellpadding="3">
 <tr>
 <td>2005</td>